kragen/derctuo/transaction-per-call.md

 This enables efficient granular time-travel debugging, but also, it’s potentially useful simply to look at the pending changes so far made by each of the functions on the stack so far.

 And implementing edit-and-continue in the debugger becomes substantially easier under some circumstances when you can restart the function you’ve just edited.

-Also, being able to see which transactional variables are being *depended on* at each level in the call stack is also a potential boon to debugging, sort of like `strace` at a per-function level.
+Also, being able to see
+which transactional variables are being *depended on* at each level in the call stack is also a potential boon to debugging, sort of like `strace` at a per-function level.
+This could even permit you to produce an interactively explorable dataflow digraph of the call tree; in a standard bubble-and-arrow diagram, dataflow edges might be displayed as connecting to the lowest visible ancestors in the call tree, which you could interactively explode into self and callees.
+Other forms of aggregation for debugging (grouping together all calls to a particular procedure, or all calls from a particular callsite) might also be insightful.

 [2]: https://github.com/noether-lang/noether/tree/master/doc/presentations/StrangeLoop2014
 [3]: http://www.cs.umd.edu/~mvz/pub/zelkowitz-cacm-1973.pdf "Reversible Execution, CACM, September 1973, volume 16, number 9"